 • Be familiar with mental health issues in Argentina’s state mental hospitals and prisons.

 • Be familiar with juvenile and adult court proceedings in Argentina.

 • Appreciate Argentina’s rich culture.

 Requirements: Basic Spanish language is recommended, but not required.
 Exceptions may be made on a case by case basis.
 Students must also have taken a Drexel course in forensic psychology or have forensic research/lab/applied experience in order to participate.
-Comparative Forensic Mental Health is offered fall term preceeding so students should register if they have not already taken a related course.
+PSY 480 Comparative Forensics is offered fall term preceeding so students should register if they have not already taken a related course.

 Faculty Leader: Naomi E. Goldstein, Ph.D., Associate Professor of Psychology and Co-Director of Drexel’s JD-PhD Program in Law and Psychology.